About us

 MK's musical pursuits extend beyond a singular style, as he explores various Shamisen traditions such as Nagauta, Jiuta, and Minyou.
 Additionally, MK delves into the music of other cultures, with a particular focus on India.
 Having traveled extensively and performed throughout India with accomplished musicians, MK conducts research to adapt Indian music to the unique realm of the shamisen.
 The pinnacle of his career included a collaboration with Grammy award-winning South Indian Ghatam artist Vikku Vinayakram in Chennai, India, in 2019.

-In 2019, MK embarked on The Jugalbandi tour across Europe with Indian percussionist Tansen Shrivastava, showcasing their talents in Slovakia, Czech Republic, France, and Holland.From 2020 to 2023, MK undertook a remarkable 3-year walking music pilgrimage across Japan, titled FOLLOWING PILGRIMAGE STEPS OF ANCIENT JAPAN, covering over 2000 kilometers on foot.
+In 2019, MK embarked on The Jugalbandi tour across Europe with Indian percussionist Tansen Shrivastava, showcasing their talents in Slovakia, Czech Republic, France, and Holland.From 2020 to 2023, MK undertook a remarkable 3-year walking music pilgrimage across Japan, titled FOLLOWING PILGRIMAGE STEPS OF ANCIENT JAPAN.
 The mission aimed to spread the magic of Shamisen music and Shishimai dance, build connections, conduct research, and revive Japan's ancient culture.In 2023, MK returned to India and performed on a prestigious stage with the well-known fusion band “TaalTantra” and its leader Tanmoy Bose, in the Indian cultural capital, Kolkata.Currently residing in Kyoto, MK dedicates his time to in-depth research on Japanese traditional art and culture.
 He actively participates in events, workshops, and cultural activities while working on recording his debut album, Seven Lucky Gods, reflecting his recent journey across Japan.
 Drawing inspiration from encounters and Japanese culture, he seeks his authentic musical expression.
 Additionally, he is engaged in writing numerous articles and texts, sharing his experiences and acquired knowledge.MK's journey reflects a deep commitment to musical exploration, cultural exchange, and the revival of ancient traditions, making him a unique and influential figure in the world of music.

 Shamisen 三味線